Space Fellowship

 The Space Fellowship is an international news and information network dedicated to the development of the space industry.

-The organisation works to report and communicate space news and information to its valued community.
-Offering a unique and fresh approach, the International Space Fellowship works alongside leading space organisations with the goal of bringing space to the general public.
-Its online news service provides visitors with the latest news and updates from both inside and outside the space community.
+The organisation works to report and communicate space news and information to its community.
+The International Space Fellowship works alongside leading space organisations with the goal of bringing space to the general public.
+Its online news service provides visitors with the news and updates from both inside and outside the space community.

 History

 In the early days the Space Fellowship was the Official X PRIZE Foundation web forum and a separate X PRIZE blog on Google's blogspot.
 On 12 July 2004 the X PRIZE Foundation web forum and the X PRIZE blog spot joined to form the X PRIZE News.
 On 18 October 2005 the X PRIZE News was renamed to the International Space Fellowship.

 Members

 Aerospace companies / Teams and prizes having their official forums listed on the Space Fellowship are: